Strict decomposition of diffusions associated to degenerate (sub)-elliptic forms: Introduction

 The contents of this paper are organized as follows.
 In Section \ref{sepo2}, we consider a symmetric diffusion matrix $A=(a_{ij})_{1 \le i,j \le d}$ satisfying the subelliptic estimate.
 We first present analytic background based on the results from \cite{BM, FePh, Je, JeSa, NSW, St3, St5}.
 Then using local equivalence between the intrinsic metric and the Euclidean metric, we show that the Dirichlet form $(\E^A, D(\E^A))$ is conservative and even recurrent in the case of $d=2$ (see Theorem \ref{t;subconsv}).
-In order to construct the Hunt process satisfying the absolute continuity condition we apply the Dirichlet form method developed in \cite{ShTr13a} and finally identify it to the solution of the SDE \eqref{sdedd}.
+In order to construct the Hunt process associated with $(\E^A, D(\E^A))$ satisfying the absolute continuity condition we apply the Dirichlet form method developed in \cite{ShTr13a} and finally identify it with the solution to the SDE \eqref{sdedd}.
 In Section \ref{se3deel} we consider a different degenerate (locally uniformly) elliptic matrix $B$ and do the same as in Section \ref{sepo2}.
 In this case, however, unlike Section \ref{sepo2} we can show that the associated semigroup is Feller in classical sense.
-Section \ref{sect4pust} is devoted to pathwise uniqueness and strong solution.
-We also provide a new non-explosion criterion.\\
+Section \ref{sect4pust} is devoted to pathwise uniqueness and strong solution.\\